OctopusDeploy/docs/docs/how-to/get-the-raw-output-from-a-task.md

 The steps to send a full task log are:

-1. Open the deployment/task details, and go to theÂ **Task log**Â tab.
-Click on theÂ **Raw**Â link.
+1. Open the deployment/task details, and go to the **Task log** tab.
+Click on the **Raw** link.

 ![](/docs/images/3048147/3278094.png)
-2. At the top of the raw log page there is aÂ **Download**Â button.
+2. At the top of the raw log page there is a **Download** button.
 Click the button to download a text file containing the entire deployment log:

 ![](/docs/images/3048147/3278093.png)